E-Bikes or Electric Assist Bicycles

 This page will cover such aspects of e-bikes as cost,

-weight, modes of electrical
+weight, modes of electrical assistance,

-why use them,
+batteries, why use them,

 about the dangerous use of e-bikes.

-assistance up to 45km/hour.
+assistance up to 45km/hour (28 miles per hour).
 I am told by bike shops that the

 requirements to have a license and perhaps to wear a helmet does not apply to those

 born before 1966.
-We do not dwell on the high speed e-bikes or S-pedelecs in this
+We do not dwell on the high-speed e-bikes or S-pedelecs in this

 page.
 We feel they are unnecessary for the cycle tourism audience we seek.
-If they have a market
+If they

-must travel 10km or more to a larger town for groceries and other necessities,
+and must travel 10km or more to a larger town for groceries and other necessities,

 an HS E-bike would make sense.